SixArm/mast-cell-help/topics/vitamin-b-complex/index.md

-# B-vitamins
+# Vitamin B complex

-B-vitamins are a group of water-soluble vitamins that play essential roles in various bodily functions, including energy metabolism, brain health, and the formation of red blood cells.
+Vitamin B complex is a group of water-soluble vitamins that play essential roles in various bodily functions, including energy metabolism, brain health, and the formation of red blood cells.
 While it's best to obtain these vitamins from a balanced diet, there are situations where dietary supplements may be recommended by a healthcare provider.

 **Types:**